 The image size is : ( 40cm high x 50cm wide ).
 The overall print size with white border is ( 51 cm high x 60 cm wide ).

 Original painting : ( 36cm high x 46cm wide ).
 Acrylic on canvas board.
-(Available) please contact me for details.
+(Available).
+Can be purchased at the Green Gallery (greengallery.ie).